magpie-ea/magpie-v3-docs/docs/01_designing_experiments/03_custom_views.md

 * `trials`: the maximum number of times this view is repeated
 * `render`: a function that is called to create each trial of the view

 The most important part is the `render` function.
-It gets `CT` and the babe-object itself as input.  has to call `babe.findNextView()` eventually to proceed to the next view (or the next trial in this view).
-If data is to be saved from any given trial, you would need to collect the data as an object, e.g., named `trial_data` and store it for later output by calling `babe.trial_data.push(trial_data)`.
+It gets `CT` and the magpie-object itself as input.  has to call `magpie.findNextView()` eventually to proceed to the next view (or the next trial in this view).
+If data is to be saved from any given trial, you would need to collect the data as an object, e.g., named `trial_data` and store it for later output by calling `magpie.trial_data.push(trial_data)`.

-Here's a full example from the [showroom](https://github.com/babe-project/showroom):
+Here's a full example from the [showroom](https://github.com/magpie-ea/showroom):

 ```javascript
 // In this view the user can click on one of two buttons